 Sex Offender Convictions: It’s Not Just About Going to Jail

-Facing any kind of criminal charges is tough.
+Facing any kind of criminal charge is tough.
 After all, your future lies at the mercy of a judge and jury.
 However, there’s something you should know.
 If you’re convicted as a sex offender, it’s not just about going to jail.
 No doubt there will be more when it comes to your sentence.

-Truth be told, some say that sex offenders have it worse than murderers in prison.
+Truth be told, some say those sex offenders have it worse than murderers in prison.
 If your conviction suggests you are a pedophile, things could get ugly for you.
 However, it doesn’t stop there.

 Some complain that some sex offenders don’t get enough time behind bars.
 Remember the case of Brock Turner?
 He was the Stanford University swimmer convicted of sexually assaulting an unconscious woman.
 Turner left jail after serving just three months of his sentence.

 The Turner case happened in California and was subject to that state’s laws.
 New Jersey law requires those convicted of sex crimes to serve out at least 85 percent of their sentence.
 Even still, Turner would have been back on the streets within five months.